mikbal54/SprintTogether/README.md

 ### 4. Behind the Scenes

-The server issues JWT tokens to clients with valid Auth0 authentication.
+The server issues JWT tokens to clients, if they have valid Auth0 authentication.
 Clients connect to the server using the JWT via HTTP cookies over WebSockets.
 Almost all communication is handled in real-time over WebSockets.
-For all endpoints look at "Websocket DTO.html" or browse to /api/async-docs in development build.# SprintTogether
+For all endpoints look at "Websocket DTO.html" or browse to /api/async-docs in development build.

+Front end is ReactJS with Redux sitting at the heart.
+Components sub/unsub to websocket endpoints.
+Updates are rarely optimistic.
+Since this is a collaborative/realtime tool, server authority over all.
+E.g client sends task:update, server sends task:updated.
+Redux state changes.
+React redraws.

 ### 5. Monitoring